Shell (projectile): Modern shell

 The mid–19th century saw a revolution in artillery, with the introduction of the first practical rifled breech loading weapons.
 The new methods resulted in the reshaping of the spherical shell into its modern recognizable cylindro-conoidal form.
 This shape greatly improved the in-flight stability of the projectile and meant that the primitive time fuzes could be replaced with the percussion fuze situated in the nose of the shell.
-The new shape also meant that further, armor-piercing designs could be used.
+The new shape also meant that further, armour-piercing designs could be used.

 During the 20th century, shells became increasingly streamlined.
 In World War I, ogives were typically two circular radius head (crh) – the curve was a segment of a circle having a radius of twice the shell caliber.
 After that war, ogive shapes became more complex and elongated.
 From the 1960s, higher quality steels were introduced by some countries for their HE shells, this enabled thinner shell walls with less weight of metal and hence a greater weight of explosive.
 Ogives were further elongated to improve their ballistic performance.